airalab/robonomics-grant-program/proposals/ds.md

 2. An overview of the rest technology stack to be used (except Robonomics).
 This may include items such as:
     1. Links to documentation of software, components, protocols, architecture, data models, API specifications, etc. that you based your project on.

+	Python3 (3.6+)
+	Docker
+	Git
+	Shell Linux
+	FastAPI
+	PostgreSQL
+	Flask
+	Nginx
+	FFmpeg
+	Android mobile app stack (Java, Kotlin, etc)
-    2. Robot Operating System packages to be used (please, indicate them as a separate item).
+    3. Robot Operating System packages to be used (please, indicate them as a separate item).
-    3. Description of the robots, devices, sensors, equipment, etc. to be used.
+    4. Description of the robots, devices, sensors, equipment, etc. to be used.

+Raspberry Pi 4 Model B
+Barcode Scanner Module 1D / 2D
+WiFi ASUS AC1300 USB Adapter Model; USB-AC54
+Android mobile device

-    4. Known studies, methods, algorithms that you want to use.
+    6. Known studies, methods, algorithms that you want to use.
-    5. Previous projects, Proof-of-Concept, MVP that you based this project on.
+    7. Previous projects, Proof-of-Concept, MVP that you based this project on.
 3. In the case of the prior development, any details about it: publications, repositories, articles, etc.

 ---